MiddleSchoolStudent/BotBrowser/README.md

    Or you can refer to the [demo](demo) to write the corresponding code with the help of CDP.

-4. Profile has an expiration time.
-Please contact me if you need the new profile: middleschoolstudent@mail.ru
+4. I don't provide the private key to generate the Profile, if you need more Profiles, please contact me, I have over 200k browser fingerprints of real users: middleschoolstudent@mail.ru

 ## More information